How To Size A Water Softener?

 Moreover, a unit that is too small will require more frequent regeneration to flush out built-up minerals in the resin beads; this should ideally occur as needed.
 In modern systems, this is done based on demand – whereupon the greater number of particles in the beads triggers the regeneration process.
 Choosing a system with the right size capacity for your needs is vital.

-Having an oversized water softener can come with its own set of problems.
+Having an oversized can come with its own set of problems.
 When buying one, it’s important to understand the capacity figures provided by the manufacturer.
-Otherwise, you won’t be able to accurately estimate salt usage, particularly considering that regeneration will occur less frequently than with an undersized unit.
+Otherwise, water softener

 This will mean more money spent upfront for the softener.
 However, you may end up using less salt and water during each regeneration cycle as a result of this.